hayattcodes/dark-pattern-detector/README.md

 ### Detection Architecture

-**Fake Timer** uses a two-pass behavioral approach — discovery pass on page load, then a 500ms polling interval watching for post-expiry resets.
+**Fake Timer** uses a twopass behavioral approach discovery pass on page load, then a 500ms polling interval watching for post expiry resets.
 If the timer reaches `00:00` and resets to its original value within 3 seconds, it is flagged with 95% confidence.
 If the offer text is unchanged after expiry, it flags at 80% confidence.
 This mirrors the checkout crawler behavioral observation pattern from Mathur et al. 2019.

 **Hidden Costs** implements a three-state machine per domain stored in `chrome.storage.local`:
 ```